 UT department heads or supervisors seeking student employees should contact the financial aid specialist at (813) 253-6219.

 Upon accepting an on-campus job, regardless of how the position is being funded, the following completed documents are required.
 All forms are turned in to the financial aid specialist, who will ensure they are processed appropriately.
+For information on acceptable documents that establish identity, see the student employment acceptable identification list

 - Confidentiality Statement